Frequently Asked Questions (FAQ):

 Q. My pARTner disclosed to me their reason for being incarcerated, and I now feel uncomfortable or unable to continue corresponding.
 What do I do now?

 A. We strongly believe that charges and convictions can only go so far in explaining why someone is in prison and their ability to change.
 Maintaining a regular, supportive connection with someone outside can often be a source of transformation.
-That being said, we understand that outside people’s personal histories will mean that they may not be the best person to provide this support.
-We would rather rematch you with someone else in the project than for you to stop writing.
+That being said, we understand that outside people’s personal histories might mean that they won’t be best person to provide this support.
+We would rather rematch you with someone else in the project than for you to stop writing altogether.
 If you’re having trouble deciding whether to keep writing with someone, don’t hesitate to get in touch – we are here to talk through your concerns and share resources before you make this decision.

 In interacting with the prison system, we are always challenged in our views of the world.
 We could feel inclined to be strong advocates against the system, and yet at the same time believe that the harshest measures should be taken against certain people.
 This dichotomy is natural but it gives us an opportunity to explore and understand how we really feel.